department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Veterans Job Bank: "Veterans" is plural.

 Veterans Law Judge: Capitalize.
-Can use "judge" on subsequent mentions in body copy.
+Can use lowercase "judge" on subsequent mentions in body copy instead of the full formal term.

 Veterans’ Mortgage Life Insurance (VMLI).
 Note Veterans’ is plural with a plural possessive apostrophe.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.